antoinelafontaine/oxide/README.md

 engine = oxide
 ```

-Your all set to use haml template files for your new theme!
+You're all set to use haml template files for your new theme!
 Happy theming!

 Notes